usrname0/ComfyUI-AllergicPack/README.md

 It will always update itself with the latest run so if you have a mismatch you'll have to reload your source file to see what changed.
 (I tried a more complicated comparison logic but it wasn't worth it)

 Note: First run only populates metada to the node itself, subsequent runs get the metadata in the output files.
+I couldn't find any way around this.
 ![Node Picture](./RememberMe/example_workflows/RememberMe-Green.png)
 ![Node Picture](./RememberMe/example_workflows/RememberMe-Red.png)